 II.
 Introduction

-The population of the Chesapeake Bay Watershed has doubled since 1950 and now reaches nearly 18 million people (Chesapeake Bay Program).
+The population of the Chesapeake Bay Watershed has doubled since 1950 and is nearing 18 million people now (Chesapeake Bay Program).
 As a result, increases in urban and agricultural land use have led to higher concentrations of nutrient runoff into the Chesapeake Bay and its estuaries (Ondrusek et al 2012).
 High concentrations of nitrogen and phosphorus in the water trigger the excessive growth of algae.
 These excessive growths are referred to as harmful algal blooms (HABs).
 HABs have costly, negative impacts on water quality in the Chesapeake Bay.
 They deprive the ecosystem of sunlight and oxygen, produce harmful toxins, and mutate underwater organisms (Lim and Choi 2015).
 Thus, the economic and ecological health of the fishing and tourism industries in the Chesapeake Bay Area are threatened by increasing frequencies and magnitudes of HABs.

-In response to drastically degraded water quality in the Chesapeake Bay, President Obama Signed Executive order 13508 in 2009 “to protect and restore the health, heritage, natural resources, and social and economic value” of the Chesapeake Bay Watershed.
+In response to the drastically degraded water quality in the Chesapeake Bay, President Obama Signed Executive order 13508 in 2009 “to protect and restore the health, heritage, natural resources, and social and economic value” of the Chesapeake Bay Watershed.
 This Executive Order, in conjunction with the Clean Water Act of 1972, calls for federal, state, and local agencies to control pollution of the Chesapeake Bay Area.
 The order identifies several challenges agencies face in pursuit of this goal.
 Agencies must:

 · Target resources to better protect the Chesapeake Bay and its tributary waters